 OPTION sync=1 is used (0 by default), the command will wait until the optimization process is done (in case the connection interrupts the optimization will continue to run on the server).

 Optimize can be a lengthy and IO intensive process, so to limit the impact, all the actual merge work is executed serially in a special background thread, and the

 OPTIMIZE statement simply adds a job to its queue.
 Currently, there is no way to check the index or queue status (that might be added in the future to the

 SHOW INDEX STATUS and

 The RT index being optimized stays online and available for both searching and updates at (almost) all times during the optimization.
-It gets locked (very) briefly every time that a pair of disk chunks is merged successfully, to rename the old and the new files, and update the index header.
+It gets locked for a very short time when a pair of disk chunks is merged successfully, to rename the old and the new files, and update the index header.

-At the moment, OPTIMIZE needs to be issued manually, the indexes will not be optimized automatically.
-That will change in future releases.
+At the moment, OPTIMIZE needs to be issued manually, the indexes are not optimized automatically.
+It will be changed in future releases.

 OPTIMIZE INDEX rt;

 Flushes all in-memory attribute updates in all the active disk indexes to disk.
 Returns a tag that identifies the result on-disk state (basically, a number of actual disk attribute saves performed since the server startup).